alvacat/careers-building-an-in-person-network/README.md

 > Dear Jill,

-> It was great meeting you at the [Event name] Meetup last night and chatting about our bootcamp experiences and music discovery projects!
+> It was great meeting you at the [Event Name] Meetup last night and chatting about our bootcamp experiences and music discovery projects!
 I’d love to stay connected here and hope to continue the conversation (I sent a direct email as well).

 > Have a wonderful day!